Execute Intents

 Why Thirdfy?

-• Fan-out — One intent reaches all subscribed users
+• Fan-out: One intent reaches all delegated users

 Flow